kichikuou/vscode-system3x/README.md

 ## Extension Settings

-If you installed `xsys35c` and `xsystem35-sdl2` in your system `PATH`, no configuration is needed.
+If you installed `xsystem35-sdl2` in your system `PATH`, no configuration is needed.

-Otherwise, you need to set the paths to those executables.
-This extension prompts you to choose executable files if those commands are not found.
+Otherwise, you need to set the path to the `xsystem35` executable.
+This extension prompts you to choose an executable if it is not found.

-You can also specify paths to those commands with the following settings:
+You can also specify paths to external commands with the following settings:
-- `system3x.xsys35cPath`
-- `system3x.xsys35dcPath`
 - `system3x.xsystem35Path`
+- `system3x.xsys35cPath` (optional)
+- `system3x.xsys35dcPath` (optional)

 ## Feature Details